donraikes/aposports/README.md

 ## database:

-The database folder conntains the apex QuixckSQL data model text documents as well as the schema creation scripts.
+The database folder contains the apex QuixckSQL data model text documents as well as the schema creation scripts.
 There are also files for the insertion of initial test data.